-David is recommended in Doyles Guide as one of the Leading Commercial Litigation and Disputes Resolution Senior Counsel – NSW; Leading Professional Indemnity Senior Counsel; Leading Insurance Barristers – NSW; and was selected by his peers as Insurance Lawyer of the Year in 2020.
+David is regularly recommended in Doyle’s Guide as one of the Leading Commercial Litigation and Disputes Resolution Senior Counsel – NSW; Leading Professional Indemnity Senior Counsel; Leading Insurance Barristers – NSW; and was selected by his peers as Insurance Lawyer of the Year in 2020.
 He regularly appears in The Best Lawyers in Australia in various categories.
 In the latest edition (2023) he is recognised for litigation, class actions and insurance.

-David has had more than 30 years experience at the Bar and been Senior Counsel for more than 13 years.
+David has had more than 30 years’ experience at the Bar and been Senior Counsel for the past 20 years.
 His areas of practice are extensive.
-The principal areas include commercial and equity, corporations, insolvency, insurance and reinsurance and professional negligence.
+The principal areas include: commercial and equity, corporations, insolvency, insurance and reinsurance and professional negligence.
 He often appears in complex commercial cases at first instance and appellate level.

 David believes that a capable barrister should be able to and should appear in all jurisdictions and engage in a diverse range of casework.
 His particular interests are pre trial case strategy and cross-examination across all practice areas.

 David regularly advises and appears for insurers, reinsurers and insureds in all classes of insurance and reinsurance business and is frequently engaged in professional indemnity and directors’ and officers’ liability disputes.
-David has appeared for insurers in the leading appellate case on statutory charge on insurance monies (Chubb v Moore), on sections 40 and 54 of the Insurance Contracts Act 1984 (Cth) (Gosford City Council v GIO) and concerning aggregation (Bank of Queensland v AIG).
+David has appeared for insurers in the leading appellate cases on statutory charge on insurance monies (Chubb v Moore), on sections 40 and 54 of the Insurance Contracts Act 1984 (Cth) (Gosford City Council v GIO) and concerning aggregation (Bank of Queensland v AIG).
 He recently appeared for the Uniting Church in United Church Property Trust v Allianz – a leading case on many insurance issues.